icinganalysis/icinganalysis.github.io/content/perkins propellers.md

 [^1]

 ![Figure 1.
 Tunnel installation of hollow steel air-heated propeller for icing investigation.](/images%2FNACA-TN-1586%2FFigure%201.png)
-_I believe that this is Porter Perkins_
+_I believe that this is Porter Perkins, circa 1946._

 ## Summary